aplumly/DOOM-WASM-EMSDK/README.md

   - If this fails, the sound code will have to be rewritten to use sdl/sdl2
 - Improve the wad loading/swapping experience.
 The current solution is hacky.&#x20;
   - the best solution, if possible is to preserve the original code that does this so that the wad files can be swapped in your /wad folder before building .data.
-- Get networking working for possible multiplayer
+- Get networking for possible multiplayer
   - To get started with this, head to [https://github.com/id-Software/DOOM.git](https://github.com/id-Software/DOOM.git) and grab the networking source material.